maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII_extractors.md

 1. `type` (required): the extractor type.
 See available types below.
 2. `targetinput` (required): the name of the STACK input which receives the extracted value.
+3. `errors`: set `errors="true"` to display extractor failures inside the ASCII panel instead of silently clearing the target input.
-5. `search`: a literal search term.
+4. `search`: a literal search term.
 Required for the `laststringremainder` and `laststringremainderwhitespace` extractors described below.
-4. `regex`: a JavaScript regular expression string.
-Required for the various regex extractors types.
+5. `regex`: a JavaScript regular expression string.
+Required for the various regex extractor types.
 (Note: backslashes in the regex need to be escaped with an additional backslash.)

+When an extractor fails it still clears the target input, so stale extracted values are not left behind.
+With `errors="true"` the student also sees the translated reason for the failure, for example when no matching line can be found.

 ## Last expression/calculation extractors